cassidyjames/cassidyjames.github.io/wishlist.md

 ## Experiences

-Instead of getting me _stuff_, you can gift me with one of these experiences.
+Instead of getting me _stuff_, you can gift me with one of these experiences or subscriptions.

 * Regal Cinemas movie tickets (date night!)
 * Denver museum or zoo tickets